https-GalemTech-co-tz/.github/README.md

 <h1>Introduction</h1>

-<p>Welcome to <strong>Galem-Technokogy</strong>!
+<p>Welcome to <strong>Galem-Technology</strong>!
 We are a versatile technology company specializing in a wide range of services including building and developing software applications, CCTV camera installation, networking installation, graphics designing, and mobile application development.
 This README.md file serves as a template to provide an overview of our company and the technology services we offer.</p>

 <h2>Services</h2>

 <h3>1.
 Software Application Development</h3>

-<p>At <strong>galemtech.co.tz>, we are passionate about creating innovative and efficient software applications tailored to meet the unique needs of our clients.
+<p>At <strong>galemtech.co.tz</strong>, we are passionate about creating innovative and efficient software applications tailored to meet the unique needs of our clients.
 Our team of experienced developers excels in:</p>

 <ul>
     <li>Front-end and Back-end Development</li>